 Malathi Ram, PhD, is an Assistant Scientist in the Global Disease Epidemiology and Control Program in the Department of International Health of the Johns Hopkins Bloomberg School of Public Health.
 She has worked on several international collaborative research studies in India, Ghana, Peru, Guatemala, South Africa, Brazil, and Bangladesh, with over 25 years of experience in all aspects of data management, such as developing study instruments, developing and updating standard operating procedures, developing data entry screens, developing error-detection programs, ensuring data quality, training onsite study personnel in data management activities in compliance with GCP guidelines, and performing data analyses.

-Mellisa Roskosky, MSPH, is a PhD student in the Department of International Health at Johns Hopkins Bloomberg School of Public Health.
-Her primary interests include methods in global cholera surveillance and control.
-Her research focus is on cholera epidemiology and oral cholera vaccine delivery strategies in Nepal.
-Mellisa completed her MSPH in global disease epidemiology and control Johns Hopkins in 2012 focusing on HIV related kidney disease in South Africa.
+Mellisa Roskosky, PhD, is a Postdoctoral Fellow in the Department of International Health at Johns Hopkins Bloomberg School of Public Health.
+Her primary interests include methods in global disease surveillance and innovative control measures.
+Her research focus is on cholera epidemiology and integrated oral cholera vaccine delivery strategies in South East Asia and Africa.
+Mellisa completed her MSPH in global disease epidemiology and control at Johns Hopkins in 2012 focusing on HIV related kidney disease in South Africa, and completed her PhD in cholera outbreak response in Nepal in 2017.
 Prior to returning to Hopkins, she worked as a project manager for the Geneva Foundation managing orthopedic clinical trials and related trauma research.

 Lorenz von Seidlein, MD, was born in Germany and attended medical school in Dublin, Ireland.
 He completed a pediatric residency in Miami, an infectious disease fellowship at the University of California, Los Angeles, and a PhD in epidemiology from the London School of Tropical Medicine and Hygiene.
 From 2000 through 2010, Lorenz worked with the International Vaccine Institute in Seoul, Korea, where he managed several large vaccine projects, including mass vaccination campaigns using oral cholera vaccine in Mozambique and Zanzibar.
 Beginning in 2003, Lorenz worked with the Mahidol-Oxford Tropical Medicine Research Unit in Bangkok, Thailand, on a large multi-center trial to compare the efficacy of parenteral artesunate with parenteral quinine for severe malaria.
 Beginning in 2006, Lorenz coordinated a trial of the malaria vaccine candidate RTS,S/ASO1 in Tanzania.
 He is currently coordinator of the Asia Pacific Malaria Elimination Network (APMEN) Vivax Working Group at the Menzies School of Health Research in Darwin, Northern Territory, Australia.